 In this chapter, we investigate how ADAM can be diagnosed and improved.
 Most topics will build upon the typical model assumptions discussed in Subsection 1.4.1 and in Chapter 15 of Svetunkov (2022).
 Some of the assumptions cannot be diagnosed properly, but there are well-established instruments for others.
 All the assumptions about statistical models can be summarised as follows:

 - The expectation of residuals is zero, no matter what;

 - The distribution of residuals does not change over time.

-All the model diagnostics is aimed at spotting patterns in residuals.
+In general, all model diagnostics are aimed at spotting patterns in residuals.
 If there are patterns, then some assumption is violated and something is probably missing in the model.
-In this chapter we will discuss, which instruments can be used to diagnose different types of assumptions
+In this chapter, we will discuss which instruments can be used to diagnose different types of violations of assumptions.

-alm(), when no dynamic elements are present in the model (or only AR(p) and/or I(d) are needed).
+alm() when no dynamic elements are present in the model (or only AR(p) and/or I(d) are needed).
 Otherwise, you should use

 <- adam(Seatbelts, "NNN", adamSeat01 formula=drivers~PetrolPrice+kms) plot(adamSeat01, 7, main="")